Case Study 2: CareBridge Health System - Worked Solution

 HIPAA data masking (mandatory for all non-production):

-- Masked: patient name, DOB, SSN, MRN, address, phone, email, insurance ID, diagnoses, medication names
+- Masked fields: patient name, DOB, SSN, MRN, address, phone, email, insurance ID, diagnoses, medication names

 - Training environment uses synthetic patient data sets validated by clinical SMEs — never real PHI